 From the day I start walking my puppies on a leash it's attached to a no-pull harness.
 The only reason my puppies wear a collar is to have something to attach their ID tags to.
 I prefer a no-pull harness because it protects their delicate throat/airway/neck.
 An untrained puppy will pull until they're chocking and gagging.
-We are also tempted to apply to much leash pressure in an attempt to get them to walk at our side.
+We are also tempted to apply too much leash pressure to get them to walk at our side.
 All of this yanking and pulling is not good for them physically but it also starts teaching them to be immune to the feeling of something tight around their neck.
 It as if we allow them to develop a callous around their neck so that after a while they don't really notice a tight collar.
 By using a no-pull harness from day one, we prevent that problem and protect their delicate neck at the same time.

-I'm a huge fan of the Sensation Harness and have used it for years.
-I've tried numerous no-pull harnesses but have found that the Sensation fits best, therefore functions best on the majority of dogs who wear it.
+I'm a huge fan of the Freedom Harness and have used it for years.
+I've tried numerous no-pull harnesses but have found that the Freedom fits best, therefore functions best on the majority of dogs who wear it.
 If we are leaving the house I will have them wear a flat collar but I never attach a leash to it.
 For safety reasons they should never wear a harness or collar in their crate or when unsupervised.

 My priority when training puppies/dogs to walk on leash is not so much to teach them to 'stop pulling' but to teach them to walk calmly at my side and to redirect back to me when they are excited rather than wanting to pull towards things.
 Having spent the past 10 plus years teaching students, the common mistake I see most people make is that they think puppies and dogs should automatically know how to walk on a leash.
 Walking on a leash requires both the understanding of 'where' you want you puppy to walk, meaning, on your left or right side.
 It also requires that they learn to ignore distractions and not lunge or pull towards them.
 Both of these combined require HOURS!!!! of practice and training.
 Lets not forget maturity too, we expect far too much from young puppies, give them time to mature too.